UniMath/agda-unimath/src/synthetic-homotopy-theory/loop-spaces.lagda.md

 ## Idea

+The
+{{#concept "loop space" Disambiguation="of a pointed type" Agda=Ω WD="loop space" WDID=Q2066070}}
-The **loop space** of a [pointed type](structured-types.pointed-types.md) `A` is the pointed type of self-[identifications](foundation-core.identity-types.md) of the base point of `A`.
+of a [pointed type](structured-types.pointed-types.md) `A` is the pointed type of self-[identifications](foundation-core.identity-types.md) of the base point of `A`.
 The loop space comes equipped with a group-like structure induced by the groupoidal-like structure on identifications.

 ## Table of files directly related to loop spaces